WCramRTC/CSharp_FirstProject/README.md

 ***Result***
 ```
-@YourProjectName ➜ /workspaces/CSharp_FirstProject (DevelopmentBranch) $ dir
+@YourProjectName ➜ /workspaces/CSharp_FirstProject (DevelopmentBranch) $ ls
 CSharp_FirstProject.csproj  Program.cs  README.md  obj
 ```

-> **`dir`** is a terminal command that displays all of the file in our folder.
-You'll notice the files are the same as in the explorer to the left.
-They are showing us the same thing, the current files in the folder.
+> **`ls`** is a terminal command for "list."
+It displays all the files in our current folder.
+Notice that the files are identical to the Explorer to the left.
+They are showing us the same thing: the current files in the folder.

-***The next step will open up a new window here, you can get back to this file by clicking on the **`README.md`** tab on the top.***
+***The next step will open up a new window here; you can return to this file by clicking on the **`README.md`** tab on the top.***

 2. Type **`code Program.cs`** into the terminal